TrungTTdz/Doodle-Jump/README.md

 # Doodle Jump

 This is a simple game powered by SDL2 library.
-The game is written in C++ and can be compiled in Windows and Ubuntu platform.
+The game is written in C++ and can be compiled and run on Windows and Ubuntu platform.

 ## Author